-360-degree feedback processes usually obtain data from questionnaires, which measure from different perspectives the behaviours of individuals against a list of competencies.
-In effect, they ask for an evaluation: 'how well does... do...?'
+360-degree feedback processes usually obtain data from questionnaires that measure from different perspectives the behaviours of individuals against a list of competencies.
+In effect, they ask for an evaluation: 'How well does... do...?'
 The competency model may be one developed within the organization or the competency headings may be provided by the supplier of a questionnaire.
+A typical questionnaire may cover aspects of performance such as leadership, teamwork, communication, organizational skills, decisiveness, drive and adaptability.